 Alternatives to Meditation

-If you want all the wonderful benefits of meditation but the thought of sitting cross-legged under a lotus tree chanting “ohm” has you running for the door, don’t fret!
+If you want all the wonderful benefits of meditation but just the thought of it gives you anxiety, don’t fret!
 Meditation can take many forms, and it's not hard to find an activity that works for you in the same way.